turingschool/career-development-curriculum-site/module_one/week_5_storytelling_linkedin_workshop.md

 * Summary section to tell your professional story
 * Turing added to both Experience and Education sections

-For all the deatils on how to build an effective LinkedIn profile, check out the guidelines at the [top of this page](/resources/branding_resources)
+For all the details on how to build an effective LinkedIn profile, check out the guidelines at the [top of this page](/resources/branding_resources)

 ### Workshop Guidelines
 This workshop takes place during Week 5 Homeroom.